The Bachelor Season 23 Episode 3 Recap Elyse

 Welcome to The Bachelor, where exercising in groups in front of a prospective future husband is a fun activity!
 The Bachelor still isn't quite sure what to do with Colton — is he sexy or is he a nubile, naive virgin?
-Or is he a tire-throwing monster with need for speed?
-Or is he just a kind, generic 26-year-old who likes kids?
+Is he a tire-throwing monster with need for speed or is he just a kind, generic 26-year-old who likes kids?
 Colton, show thyself!

 The show itself is less concerned with figuring Colton out than it is overshadowing Colton with far more interesting characters.
 This episode alone has pirates, a troupe of charismatic kids, Fred Willard, and Terry Crews.
 Meanwhile, certain dramas take center stage, distracting from the Colton-falling-in-love narrative.
 There's Tracy versus Demi, a lingering thread from last week.
 And there's Caelynn versus Hannah B., a fight that seems far more sinister.
 Colton's just a spectator here, even if he resembles an early draft of the statue of David.